GustavoBrites/data-engineering-zoomcamp-project/README.md

 A fire incident is defined as an incident involving smoke, heat, and flames.

-The purpose of this simple project was to analyse the fire incidents dataset from the city of San Francisco in the US and answer the following questions:
+The purpose of this simple project was to analyse the fire incidents dataset from the city of San Francisco (USA) and answer the following questions:

 - Which battalion responded to more fire incidents?
 - What was the total number of fire incidents recorded?